-Students, faculty and staff can access the internet using the SMC wireless network with their laptop or other wifi-enabled device.
+Students can access the internet using the SMC wireless network with their laptop or other wifi-enabled device.
 Wireless network coverage is available in most parts of the main campus and off-campus locations.

 What you need to get connected